MontiCore/EmbeddedMontiArc/README.md

 * **Flatten()**

   Reshapes the input such that height and width are 1.
-  Usually not necessary because the FullyConnected layer applies *Flatten* automatically.
+  Usually not necessary because the FullyConnected layer applies *Flatten* by default.

 * **Dropout()**